Pre-Completion OPT FAQs

 Practical training is the opportunity to apply knowledge gained in your program of study to off-campus work in your major field.
 OPT is authorized by the U.S. Citizenship and Immigration Services (USCIS).

 The authorization process takes an average of 3-5 months to be processed by USCIS.
 The maximum amount of time granted to work on F-1 OPT status is 12 months per degree level.
 F-1 students may apply to use some or all of the available 12 months of practical training during the course of study or may save some or all of the full twelve months to use after graduation.
-Your application must be received by USCIS within 30 days of the IS Advisor signature on the Form I-20.
+Your application must be received by USCIS within 30 days of the IS Advisor signature on page 1 of the Form I-20.